 Download our Higher Certificate module descriptors here

-- A National Senior Certificate or National Certificate (Vocational) with a minimum of 45% in English, or equivalent school-leaving qualification, OR
+- A National Senior Certificate with a minimum of 45% in English as certified by the Council for General and Further Education and Training (Umalusi).
+OR

 - Applicants 24 years of age and older who do not meet the above requirements should provide a portfolio of evidence demonstrating formal, informal, and non-formal knowledge, training, work experience, and/or learning equivalent to a National Senior Certificate (NQF level 4) to support admission into the programme on the basis of Recognition of Prior Learning (RPL).